BoldGrid/boldgrid-backup/readme.txt

 *Restore Your Website Even If WordPress Is Down*
 Use our restoration script to restore a backup from outside of WordPress in the event WordPress itself has been corrupted.

-*Restore Entire Archive or Single Files*
+*Restore Entire Backup Archive or Single Files*
 Need to restore only one file from a backup?
 BoldGrid Backup Premium gives you the option to restore a single file within the backup browser.

 *Historical Versions*
 Do you have a file that needs to be restored, but not sure which backup it's in?
 The Historical Versions feature allows you to view a list of all of your backups containing that file and provides an easy way to restore the file.

 **Easily Clone or Migrate Your Websites**
 BoldGrid Backup allows you to easily clone a website and migrate it to another WordPress installation with just a few clicks.
 Install BoldGrid Backup on both WordPress sites, create a backup archive on the first site, then restore that backup on your second site using a protected link - simply copy and paste the link!
-It’s the easiest and fastest way to duplicate / clone your website.
+It's the easiest and fastest way to duplicate / clone your website.

 **Site Check**
 Site Check monitors your site at specified intervals for errors that could lead to catastrophic data loss.
 If Site Check detects an error, it will send you an email alert and auto restore your website using your latest backup.